pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ### <a id='status-fields'></a>APIDescriptor status fields

 When API Auto Registration processes an APIDescriptor, it adds several fields describing the progress to the `status`.
-Including `conditons`, which provides information useful for troubleshooting.
+Including `conditions`, which provides information useful for troubleshooting.
 For information about the conditions, see [Troubleshoot API Auto Registration](../api-auto-registration/troubleshooting.hbs.md).

 In addition to `conditions`, the `status` contains other useful fields showing the resolved API’s details.